 Some people have been talking about how we need to develop “herd immunity” to combat the coronavirus pandemic.
-Herd immunity is when 70% of society gets immunity from a disease, that disease becomes nearly powerless to infect others.
+Herd immunity is when 70% of society gets immunity from a disease, and the disease becomes nearly powerless to infect others.

 An analogy for herd immunity